Cashew for Babies

 For younger babies, cashews should be ground into a smooth paste to prevent choking.
 As your child grows, you can introduce coarser textures.
 By 24 months, small, soft pieces can be offered as finger foods.
 Always supervise to ensure safe consumption.

-As your child moves from 6 to 24 months, the preparation of cashews should evolve.
+For babies around 6-9 months, cashews can be safely introduced in a baby-led weaning (BLW) friendly way by offering smooth cashew butter or paste that is well thinned with water, breast milk, or formula so it becomes runny rather than sticky.
+As your child moves from 9 to 24 months, the preparation of cashews should evolve.
 Begin with a fine puree at around 12 months, and gradually introduce more texture.
 By 18 months, cashews can be chopped and mixed into other soft foods.
 At 24 months, your child may enjoy cashew butter on whole grain toast or mixed into a healthy trail mix.
 Always ensure that nuts are appropriately sized and soft enough to prevent choking hazards.

 Foods Similar to Cashew for Babies